NOW IS THE TIME!

 The Monument of Tolerance

-Five years after the end of World War II, Veterans from both the Allied and Axis forces, and survivors of the Holocaust, come together to reconcile and put tolerance into practice.
+75 years after the end of World War II, Veterans from both the Allied and Axis forces, and survivors of the Holocaust, come together to reconcile and put tolerance into practice.

 These former enemies demonstrate to all people that reconciliation with one’s fellow human is attainable and the way forward for a future together.

-WATCH THE PREVIEW: COMING SPRING 2021
+WATCH THE TRAILER NOW: COMING SUMMER 2021

 As each veteran passes away, so do their untold stories.
 WWII Beyond The Call is dedicated to documenting the first-hand accounts of the veterans who answered the call of duty and fought to preserve our freedom.